sanket1105/EndToEnd_MLOPS/README.md

 ## Workflows

 1. Update config.yaml
    -> what type of data -> Data Ingestion process
 2. Update schema.yaml
    -> to validate new data -> Data process
 3. Update params.yaml
    -> where we need to provide parameters
+   -> mostly when training the model
 4. Update the entity
    -> include all the input data points to this file
 5. Update the configuration manager in src config
    -> whatever path you are using to import and all
 6. Update the components
 7. Update the pipeline
 8. Update the main.py